College Catalog: Financial Aid

 Students accepted for admission to the college may apply for federal financial assistance, including scholarships, student work-study employment, grants or loans.
 Students approved to receive federal financial assistance should meet the following eligibility requirements:

-More information about priority deadlines, the verification process, financial aid disbursement dates, academic standards, return of Title IV funds, and financial aid forms can be found in the Financial Aid section.
+Additional information about enrollment due dates, the verification process, financial aid disbursement dates, academic progress standards, return of Title IV funds, and financial aid forms can be found in the Financial Aid section of the website.

 Curriculum students apply for scholarships in the spring for use in the following academic year.
 Students are considered for all scholarships for which they qualify.
 The criteria for eligibility and the amount of the award are different for each scholarship.
 A listing of scholarships and their selection criteria can be found in the scholarships section of the website.